01-edu/public/subjects/devops/cloud-design/audit/README.md

 ###### Did the students have the ability to design a cost-effective architecture that meets the project requirements?

-###### Did the choice of services and architectural patterns that align with best practices for scalability, availability, and security?
+###### Did the choice of services and architectural patterns align with best practices for scalability, availability, and security?

 Provide feedback on their design choices, highlighting areas where they excelled and areas where improvements can be made.